 Through the BOC Central™ portal you may report your completion of CEUs, pay your fees, and submit any necessary forms for renewing your Athletic Training certification.
 You can also track your current certification status and know when it’s time to recertify again.

 Instead of going online, you could submit a paper form to record your Athletic Training continuing education.
-Just be aware that this form will require a $25 processing fee and a December 1st postmark deadline.
+Just be aware that this form will require a $25 processing fee and a must be received before the December 31 deadline.

 What if my Athletic Training Certification Expires?